DenverCoder1/kanjitab/readme.md

 Create a new folder somewhere convenient on your Mac/PC

-Download all the files in this repo to that folder
+Download all the files in the 'extension' folder in this repo, to that folder

 Fire up Chrome and go to 'Preferences -> Extensions'